Key takeaways

 Where Auteur fits a C61 file is on the registered office and CRA-correspondence lines for the Canadian entity, alongside the commercial lease for the operating office.
 The two addresses can be different — and frequently are.
 The registered office is the legal service address on the corporate registry; the commercial lease is the physical place of business where the transferred employee actually works.
 A C61 file uses both.

-The five-category comparison
+The six-category comparison

 The table below summarizes the address rule for each permit category in a single view.
 The "virtual address sufficient" column refers to whether a licensed Canadian commercial virtual address alone satisfies the work-permit-specific address expectation — not whether a virtual address can be used for the registered office line, which it can for all of these categories.